 Additionally, HB 2607 required TWC to develop a process that allows a child care program to request a waiver to extend the length of time, which may not exceed 36 months, that the child care program may participate at the Entry Level designation.

-In January 2021, prior to the enactment of HB 2607, TWC’s three-member Commission (Commission) approved the amendment of TWC Chapter 809 Child Care Services rules to adopt a Pre-Star designation and a requirement that all regulated CCS child care providers achieve that designation.
-This provision has been superseded by the new Entry Level designation.

-On September 13, 2022, the Commission approved amendments to Chapter 809 to implement the §2308.3155 requirement, removing the Pre-Star designation and replacing it with the legislatively mandated Entry Level designation.
+On September 13, 2022, the Commission approved amendments to Chapter 809 to implement the §2308.3155 requirement.

 The amended rules regarding the Entry Level designation took effect on October 3, 2022.